Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas: Discussion

 In this article, we present a novel approach to spatial causal inference that adjusts for bias introduced by preferential sampling.
 We model the response processes and point processes jointly using shared random effects to address preferential sampling.
 Our theoretical studies reveal that the parameters of interest are identifiable and the posterior distribution of the model parameters is weakly consistent.
 Our simulation study shows that the proposed model has valid coverage under the scenarios we considered, and that both bias and mean-squared error are reduced when compared to the naive model that does not account for preferential sampling.
 We apply the proposed method to study the impacts of MPA implementation on fish biomass on the Australian coast.
 We find evidence of preferential sampling and that consideration of the preferential sampling affects the causal effect.

 To examine the plausibility of the SUTVA, latent ignorability, and positivity assumptions for the application to MPA data, we argue that the SUTVA assumption is justifiable since the non-MPA sites within one kilometer of the MPA boundaries were removed from the data to prevent spatial interference \citep{gill2017capacity, gill2024diverse}.
-Although latent ignorability is typically not a testable assumption, similar to the unconfoundedness assumption in classical causal inference \citep{li2023bayesian}, but we include may key covariates to support this assumption.
+Although latent ignorability is typically not a testable assumption, similar to the unconfoundedness assumption in classical causal inference \citep{li2023bayesian}, we include many key covariates, as well as the shared latent spatial confounder, to support this assumption.
 Finally, we suggest that the positivity assumption is satisfied as the posterior means of the propensity scores are strictly between 0 and 1.

 Some limitations of the proposed model exist that can be improved in future research.
 First, even if some non-MPA sites showing proximity to MPA regions were excluded from the data, there can be potential interference between MPA and non-MPA sites due to various attributes such as fish movement.
 Second, the proposed model specifies the mean of the response variables and the log intensities of the sampling process as linear models, which may be unrealistic.
-Third, the proposed model assumes that the propensity scores of all units in a grid cell are the same.
-However, since policies (treatments) are assigned to units rather than grid cells, future work is required for additional flexibility.
+Third, the proposed model assumes that the propensity scores of all units in a grid cell are the same even though policies (treatments) are assigned at the location level.
+Furthermore, the proposed method postulates the outcome regression models to adjust for the unmeasured spatial confounders.
+However, the method does not directly model the propensity scores.
+We speculate that this creates imbalances in the estimated propensity scores between the policy groups at certain values.
+See the supporting information for more details regarding the propensity score overlap.
+Future work is required for additional flexibility.
+Fourth, while we assume binary treatments, continuous exposures have been of recent interest in the causal inference literature.
+Joint modeling of the point processes and outcome regressions with continuous treatments could be considered in future work, motivated by \cite{kennedy2017non} and \cite{ woody2020estimating}.
 Finally, sensitivity analysis is necessary to examine whether there exist unmeasured confounders, since social, political, and ecological factors determine MPA placement \citep{devillers2015reinventing}, sampling of survey points, and fish biomass.
 Considering the aspects mentioned above for developing spatial causal inference methods taking the preferential sampling into account represents a promising direction for future research.